 Equity and fixed income markets remain quite volatile; as of the 30th of September, the S&P 500 was down roughly 23.7% year to date, with developed market equity indices posting similar losses.
-Meanwhile, fixed income markets offered little respite, with the Barclays U.S. Aggregate Bond Index down 14.6% over the same period.
+Meanwhile, fixed income markets offered little respite, with the Bloomberg U.S. Aggregate Bond Index down 14.6% over the same period.
 As we noted a few weeks ago, this is a strange situation, as bonds typically provide a counterbalance in times of falling equity markets.
 As a matter of fact, one must go back to 1994 to find another 9-month period in which both equity and fixed income indices lost value in tandem.
 To have both asset classes lose significant value over the same period is rare as it is unsettling.
 To be clear and as we will outline later in this letter, we have taken steps to mitigate this effect in our client portfolios, and this has been reflected in relative performance year to date.

 There are no shortage of factors explaining the increased and unusual correlation between equities and fixed income at the moment.
 Most importantly, central banks around the world appear committed to stamping out inflation by way of tighter monetary policy.
 This drives up the cost of capital for sovereigns, corporates, and households and typically forces a repricing of risk assets.
 Whether it is a bond offering regular coupon payments or equity in a business which will not generate profits for some time, rising rates mean investors demand greater compensation to commit capital.
 The longer-dated the cash flows, the greater the compensation demanded, driving asset prices down.
 We are already seeing this phenomenon play out front and center in public equity and fixed income markets, as well as in more illiquid private ones.